-For 23 years, the BACP Research Conference has been a place where researchers and practitioners come together to exchange ideas on important research findings, presented in open discussion with constructive critical debate and helpful dialogue.
-The conference fosters a climate where all are welcome to share in both the learning and social experience.
+For 29 years, the BACP Research Conference has been a place where researchers and practitioners come together to exchange ideas on important research findings, presented in open discussion with constructive critical debate and helpful dialogue.
+The conference fosters a climate where all are welcome to share learning and network with other delegates.

 Over this time the conference has been attended by representatives - both presenters and delegates - from 23 countries, making it a truly international event.

 30th Annual International BACP Research Conference: Enriching research, practice and policy with lived experience

 The hybrid conference will be co-hosted by Birmingham Newman University in person in Birmingham and online on 17 and 18 May 2024.